Miss BC: Miss World Canada

-Hosts & Judges
+Hosts and judges

 Darren Storsley is the host and founder of the pageant.
 He was also a pageant winner himself; Mr. Canada in 2003, winner of the Canadian Male Model Search in 2004, and Mr. World Canada in 2007.
 Storsley is employed as a teacher at Langley Fine Arts School.
 He is a gay man, is the faculty advisor for the school's gay–straight alliance, and represented Canada at Manhunt International.